This is an Insight article, written by a selected partner as part of GAR's co-published content. Read more on Insight

 Arguments that you are fairly certain the other side will raise, if they are of any import to the case, should be anticipated and addressed.
 This will allow you to put them into their proper context and define the framework in which they are discussed.
 It also gives you the opportunity to display confidence: you are not shying away from engaging with the other side’s arguments directly and decisively.

 Much more difficult is the decision about whether to anticipate and address arguments that the other side has not really made, but that you think could expose a weakness in your case.
 Can you be certain that the opponent has overlooked the point, or have they held it back so as to move in for the kill at the hearing?
 There may be an indication in the pre-hearing correspondence that things are starting to move in a new direction.
 In this case, it may be wise to address this in your own opening.
 Otherwise, it will seem counter-intuitive in many cases to raise an unhelpful argument that the opposing side has not even made.
 However, this does not mean that the issue can simply be ignored: the other side may still jump on it, or the tribunal may raise it of its own volition.
 As a result, you need to be prepared in two important ways.
 First, you need to have a response if it comes up after all.
 Second, and this is sometimes overlooked, you need to articulate all your existing arguments, and your presentation as a whole, in a way that is consistent with your potential response on the new point.
-In other words, you need to think through how this argument, if it were raised, affects your case – and then present your case accordingly so that, when it comes up, it ‘fits’ into your overall presentation.
+In other words, you need to think through how this argument, if it were raised, affects your case – and then present your case accordingly so that, when it comes up, the new argument and your overall presentation still ‘fit’ each other.

 This is best dealt with through detailed preparation.
 Like the claimant, you will start by preparing your opening through the lens of presenting your case in the best possible way.
 In fact, it will be important not to become too distracted by what the claimant is going to do.
 Your job is not simply to respond to what the claimant will say but to set out a case that is entirely your own: a different narrative of what happened and issues that the claimant has conveniently left out.
-It is not enough to say that the claimant is wrong; you also need to persuade the tribunal that your client is right.
+It is typically not enough to say that the claimant is wrong; you also need to persuade the tribunal that your client is right.
 This will often require a different structure.
 Assume the claimant has a strong case on the facts, but faces serious issues on the legal issues, such as the statute of limitations and liability restrictions.
-The claimant has done a wonderful job of laying out the facts of the case, but has struggled with the statute of limitation.
+The claimant has done a wonderful job of laying out the facts of the case, but has struggled with the statute of limitation and the law on liability.
 Do you want to play the claimant’s game or invite the tribunal to join you on a different playing field?

-Having established the best way to present your case, you will then start to think how the claimant’s arguments fit into your narrative and at what point to address them.
+Having established the best way to present your case, you will then start to think about how the claimant’s arguments fit into your narrative and at what point to address them.
 You will prepare a response to every argument, but you will not necessarily advance all these responses at the hearing.
 Instead, you will react to what the claimant has done in its opening.
 Having prepared for every eventuality, you now have room to manoeuvre.
 The claimant makes exactly the argument you anticipated?
 You are prepared and will respond.
 The claimant places more emphasis than in the written submissions on a particular argument?
 You are prepared and will respond.
 The claimant places less emphasis on a particular argument than in the written submissions?
 You are prepared and can respond in multiple ways: you can compliment the claimant on having effectively dropped what was an unavailing argument in the first place, and then shorten your substantive response as well; or you can hit back all the harder and spend extra time with this point.
 Within the framework you have prepared in advance, you now have flexibility.